Trevor Jones (Canadian politician)

-Trevor Jones is a Canadian politician who has been Ontario's Minister of Agriculture, Food and Agribusiness since March 2025.
-A member of the Progressive Conservative Party of Ontario, he was first elected to represent Chatham-Kent—Leamington in the Legislative Assembly in the 2022 provincial election and reelected in the 2025 provincial election.
-He was previously a Leamington town councillor from 2022 to 2022.
+Trevor Jones is a Canadian politician and former police officer who has been the Ontario minister of labour, immigration, training and skills development since September 2026.
+He was previously Ontario minister of agriculture, food and agribusiness from 2025 to 2026.
+A member of the Progressive Conservative Party of Ontario, he was first elected to represent Chatham-Kent—Leamington in the Legislative Assembly in the 2022 provincial election.
+He was previously a Leamington town councillor from 2020 to 2022.

 Early life and career

 Jones was born in Leamington, Ontario.
 He attended the University of Windsor, earning a Bachelor of Arts in political science and history in 1997 and a Master of Arts in 2001.
 In 2002, he joined the Ontario Provincial Police and served in the Chatham-Kent and Essex County detachments, becoming a sergeant in 2009 before taking leave in early 2018.

 Jones subsequently entered the private sector and served as the Senior Director of Grower and Community Relations for Mastronardi Produce.
 He also lobbied the Doug Ford government for Ontario Greenhouse Vegetable Growers.